RNAX0N/simple-systemd-services/README.md

-# simple-systemd-services
+simple-systemd-services
-Some Simple systemd Services (Specifically Meant for Arch Linux)
+Simple systemd services specifically meant for Arch Linux automation.

-# SYSTEM SERVICES

-# USER SERVICES
-# UPDATE NOTIFICATION SERVICE
-*Runs at startup and informs the user if there are available pacman updates*

-Install Packages:
+System Services
+(Coming Soon)

+User Services
+Update Notification Service
+Runs automatically after login and notifies you via desktop notification if pacman updates are available.

+1. Prerequisites
+Install the required tools for checking updates safely and sending notifications:

+Bash

 sudo pacman -S pacman-contrib libnotify

-Put the files at the following locations:
-~/.config/systemd/user/updates-notification.service
-~/.config/systemd/user/updates-notification.timer
+2. Installation
+Create the files in your user configuration directory:

+~/.config/systemd/user/

+updates-notification.service

+updates-notification.timer

+3. Activation
+Run these commands as your standard user (do not use sudo):

+Bash

+# Reload daemon to recognize new files
+systemctl --user daemon-reload

+# Enable and start the timer
-Run as standard user WITHOUT sudo: systemctl --user daemon-reload systemctl --user enable --now update-notify.timer
+systemctl --user enable --now update-notify.timer

+4. Verification
-You can test the service immediately with: systemctl --user start update-notify.service
+You can force a test run immediately with:

+Bash

+systemctl --user start update-notify.service

+How it Works
-User Service: These run under your user session (systemctl --user), ensuring notifications appear on your specific display.
+User Scope: These run under your user session (systemctl --user), ensuring notifications appear on your specific display.

-Safety: The script uses checkupdates (from pacman-contrib), which safely checks for updates without syncing the root database or requiring sudo.
+Safety: The script uses checkupdates (from pacman-contrib), which safely checks for updates without syncing the root database or requiring root privileges.

 Enjoy!